Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The maximum volume of air that can be discharged from the lungs following maximum inspiration.

-Pulmonary Function Tests (PFTs) may be used to help diagnose different pulmonary diseases.
+Pulmonary function tests (PFTs) may be used to help diagnose different pulmonary diseases.
 The two most often used measurements are FVC (forced vital capacity) and FEV1 (forced expiratory volume in one second).
-An FEV1/FVC ratio of >80% indicates a restrictive lung disease like pulmonary fibrosis or infant respiratory distress syndrome.
-An FEV1/FVC ration of <70% indicates an obstructive lung disease like asthma or COPD.

 Other important lung volumes related to lung capacity are residual volume (RV) and total lung capacity (TLC).